 - Sound parental mental health

-- Absence of alcoholics, drug abuse, etc.
+- Absence of alcoholism, drug abuse, etc.

-- Higher intellectual capacity (IQ)
+- Higher intellectual capacity and cognitive competencies

 - Easy temperament

-- Favorable genetic inheritance
+- Favorable genes

 - Advantaged socioeconomic status